jaminthorns/vscode-gitterm/ideas.md

 opened.
 When I pressed the hotkeys, nothing happened, but it would have been more informative if a notification was shown.
 I'm not sure what should happen if a file is from another repo.

+# Add "Open File" command when viewing file at a commit ❗

+Whenever a file at a commit is opened, it's not straightforward to get back to the working copy version of that file (if it exists).